2019 Thanksgiving Fun Facts – Infographic with 61 Facts

 Settlers of the Plymouth Colony and their Wampanoag tribe predecessors kicked off a grand tradition way back in 1621.
 And for that we should all be thankful, if for nothing else than a day off from work and school.
 But the Thanksgiving we celebrate today is a lot different than that first festival in honor of a particularly bountiful harvest.

 However you plan to celebrate Thanksgiving and the start of the holiday shopping season, we’ve got you covered.
-WalletHub took an in-depth look at Thanksgiving’s humble roots and how it’s evolved over time in preparing this report.
-The infographic below is filled with fun facts on every aspect of Thanksgiving, from how much we spend to how much we eat.
+WalletHub took an in-depth look at Thanksgiving’s humble roots and how it has evolved over time in preparing this report.
+The infographic below is filled with all kinds of Thanksgiving facts, from how much we spend to how much we eat.
 And the Ask the Experts section that follows features a panel discussion on Thanksgiving money-wasters and dining tips.

 In search of a deeper understanding of Thanksgiving’s multi-faceted role in modern life, we posed the following questions to a panel of experts in consumer studies, history and economics.
 You can check out their bios and responses below.